Suspension Domes

 Aren't tall towers necessarily thick, heavy and expensive?

-The most efficient way to arrange the struts is normally in a column, on top of each other - with lateral tensile stabilisation provided by stays.
+The most efficient way to arrange the struts is normally in a column, on top of each other - with lateral tensile stabilisation provided by cable stays.

 This principle is widely used by TV and radio mast designers (see image on the left).